NickTaylorRE/multiarch_solver/README.md

 <tr valign="top">
 <td width="50%">

-Challenge 1 is a simple mathematical equation so it is a good first test for the symbex engine.
+Challenge 1 is a simple equation so it is a good first test for the symbex engine.
 ```rust
 0xAAAAAAAA = input + (0x13370539 ^ 0x08675309)
 ```